facetta/platform/README.md

 Provides extensible common utility classes for rapid JSON API development.
 Offers the following functionality:

-* Abstration of middleware specific code for framework agnostic use.
+* Abstration of middleware specific code for framework agnostic use
 * Hanlding of request/response lifecycle
 * Built in CRUD functionality via find, findOne, create, update, delete functions for any resource you create
-* Management of event bus (aka [Intercom](https://github.com/facet/intercom)) used for decoupled module communication.
+* Management of event bus (aka [Intercom](https://github.com/facet/intercom)) used for decoupled module communication

 ## Examples